wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+   administrators of the Intermediate Nameserver, as described in Section 10.

-   Recursive Resolver allows, the Recursive Resolver SHOULD issue the query with its longer SCOPE NETMASK.
+   If the Stub Resolver requests additional privacy via a SOURCE PREFIX- LENGTH that is shorter than the maximum cacheable SCOPE PREFIX-LENGTH that the Recursive Resolver allows, the Recursive Resolver SHOULD issue the query with its longer SCOPE PREFIX-LENGTH.

 6.2.
 Generating a Response